Frequently Asked Questions

 The 1km track at the Ruatoria - Tikitiki turnoff is a model of the four levels of “built track” that will be used, only when necessary, along Te Ara Tipuna.
 We hope that seeing and using, is understanding and supporting.
 Even inspiring!

-95% of the Ara will be wayfaring across the natural state of the whenua.
+Up to 80% of the Ara will be wayfaring across the natural state of the whenua.
 Boardwalks will typically be used around ecologically or culturally sensitive areas, and coming in and out of townships.

 Te Ara Tipuna is about connection, therefore any further connecting of safe and well-managed trails and tracks is welcomed and encouraged - enabling greater sharing of our local stories and histories!